krinii/dds-on-hardware/Notable/notes/Log Book.md

 **Note** Any element in the idl will take up 8 bytes as defined in the RTPS.

 ### 28/10-2020
 Installed both Fast RTPS and RTI Connext.
 RTI is not really that simple and toke at bit to work and changing the code toke at bit as well.
 Fast RTPS seems easier to complie, need more testing.
 None of the implementations can communicate, and I have no idea how to fix it.
-Might have to scrap the cross communication performance test, since I can't make it work atm, and just write about it instead, but then do more of the test with two different implemenations
+Might have to scrap the cross communication performance test, since I can't make it work atm, and just write about it instead, but then do more of the test with two different implemenations.

+### 29/10-2020
+Gonna change the MAX_SAMPLES define to 100 in all the read/write speed test programs.